 - Attack rivals

-Grinding the beak ensures it’s sharp enough to perform all those tasks.
-If it were to grow too long, it might also cause health issues for the parrot.
+Grinding the beak ensures that it’s sharp enough to perform all those tasks.
+If the beak was to grow too long, it might also cause health issues for the parrot.

 Beak Clicking vs. Beak Grinding